-To obtain Program credits, a taxpayer must apply for pre-approval by submitting a completed Request for Pre-Approval to the Authority.
-If the taxpayer's Request for Pre-Approval is granted and the taxpayer pays the requisite processing fee, the Authority will issue a written notification of pre-approval (a "Pre-Approval Letter") to the taxpayer identifying the number of credits reserved for the taxpayer.
+To obtain Program credits, a taxpayer must apply for pre-approval by submitting a completed Request for Pre-Approval to Commerce.
+If the taxpayer's Request for Pre-Approval is granted and the taxpayer pays the requisite processing fee, Commerce will issue a written notification of pre-approval (Pre-Approval Letter) to the taxpayer identifying the number of credits reserved for the taxpayer.
 The number of credits reserved for the taxpayer generally corresponds to the number of quality jobs anticipated for creation by the taxpayer over a three-year period.
 See Rules Section 4.

-After receiving a Pre-Approval Letter, a taxpayer is eligible to claim Program credits if during the Initial Qualification Period, the taxpayer both (i) makes the requisite minimum investment and (ii) creates the requisite minimum number of new quality jobs.
+Following receipt of a Pre-Approval Letter, a taxpayer is eligible to claim Program credits once the taxpayer, within a 12-month period ending on or before the close of the calendar year first following the calendar year in which the Pre-Approval Letter is issued, (i) makes the requisite minimum investment and (ii) creates the requisite minimum number of new quality jobs.
 See Rules Section 5.